NewsLocal NewsIn Your NeighborhoodBogus Basin

 “It’s sustainable, its expandable and in the long run it's going to save money,” said Dave Hall, Manager at Sun Valley Ski Tools.

-Bogus Basin are using the technology in a pilot program this year and are planning to scale the insulation matts across the mountains so not just runs but entire chairlifts can open up.
-So far, the tech is keeping up with Idaho Summer's
+Bogus Basin is using the technology in a pilot program this year and is planning to scale the insulation mats across the mountains.

-“We saw temperatures on the outside of the pile as high as 119 degrees,” Nate Shake, Mountain Operations Manager at Bogus Basin.
-“What we are going to do with it is basically using it to jump start our snow making at the beginning.
+“We saw temperatures on the outside of the pile as high as 119 degrees,” said Nate Shake, Mountain Operations Manager at Bogus Basin.
+“What we are going to do with it is basically use it to jump-start our snow-making at the beginning.
 The next step would be to have enough snow to open an entire chairlift when we want.”